Oregon: Agriculture

+Approximately 1.3 million acres of agricultural land in Oregon is owned by foreigners, with nearly half being held by Canadians.

 Forestry and fisheries

 Vast forests have historically made Oregon one of the nation's major timber-producing and logging states, but forest fires (such as the Tillamook Burn), over-harvesting, and lawsuits over the proper management of the extensive federal forest holdings have reduced the timber produced.
 Between 1989 and 2011, the amount of timber harvested from federal lands in Oregon dropped about 90%, although harvest levels on private land have remained relatively constant.

 Even the shift in recent years towards finished goods such as paper and building materials has not slowed the decline of the timber industry in the state.
 The effects of this decline have included Weyerhaeuser's acquisition of Portland-based Willamette Industries in January 2002, the relocation of Louisiana-Pacific's corporate headquarters from Portland to Nashville, and the decline of former lumber company towns such as Gilchrist.
-Despite these changes, Oregon still leads the United States in softwood lumber production; in 2011, 4134 e6board feet was produced in Oregon, compared with 3685 e6board feet in Washington, 1914 e6board feet in Georgia, and 1708 e6board feet in Mississippi.
+Despite these changes, Oregon still leads the U.S. in softwood lumber production; in 2011, 4134 e6board feet was produced in Oregon, compared with 3685 e6board feet in Washington, 1914 e6board feet in Georgia, and 1708 e6board feet in Mississippi.
 The slowing of the timber and lumber industry has caused high unemployment rates in rural areas.

 Oregon has one of the largest salmon-fishing industries in the world, although ocean fisheries have reduced the river fisheries in recent years.
 Because of the abundance of waterways in the state, it is also a major producer of hydroelectric energy.

+On June 30, 2022, an emerald ash borer infestation was found in Forest Grove; the first for Western North America.